Discretionary vs. Systematic Equity Positioning

 CTAs Exposure to Equities

-CTAs Exposure to Equities CTAs have increased their long equity positions to a moderate-high level, reaching the 41st percentile.
-This reflects a notable increase in their equity exposure over the past few months.
+CTAs Exposure to Equities CTAs have significantly increased their long equity positions in recent months, with exposure now reaching the 89th percentile—indicating a notable rise compared to historical levels.
 Image: Deutsche Bank Asset Allocation

 Small Cap Equity Positioning